Domain of One's Own: Upload and manage files

 Warning: Renaming files and folders in your public_html folder changes their URLs and can can break links on your website!

-If the Edit and/or HTML Editor options are available, you can open the selected file in a built-in text editor (pictured below).
-This is handy if you need to make and save small changes.
-If you need to make extensive changes, it's better to download the file and edit it with a text editor on your computer instead, then reupload it to the same location without changing the filename.
+If the Edit and/or HTML Editor options are not grayed out, you can click them to open the selected file in a built-in text editor (pictured below).
+This is handy if you need to make small changes to the content or code of an HTML page.
+For more extensive changes, it's better to download the file to your computer and edit it with a text editor that has more robust features, then upload the revised file to the same location without changing the filename.

 Screenshot of the HTML editor

-Warning: You will be prompted to choose the character encoding the file uses when you open it the first time.
-Choosing the wrong one can corrupt the file -- if you notice any strange characters in a opened file, close it without saving changes and download a copy to edit using a text editor on your computer.
+Warning: You may be prompted to choose a character encoding when opening a file in the editor for the first time, and choosing the wrong option can corrupt the file.
+If you notice any strange characters in a opened file, close it immediately without saving changes, then download a copy to edit using a text editor on your computer.

 Use FTP